 Lower Key Stage 2 – Meerkats (Year 4), Panthers (Year 4), Butterflies (Year 3) & Dragonflies (Year 3)

-Teachers: Mrs Holt (Year 4 Meerkats class teacher, RE coordinator), Mrs Keogh (Year 4 Panthers class teacher), Miss Pack (Year 3 Butterflies class teacher), Mrs Godley (Year 3 Dragonflies class teacher, PSHE coordinator, parental engagement coodinator), Mrs Abbott (Year 3 Dragonflies class teacher on Fridays), Miss Carlton (teaching assistant, extended services coordinator, TA coordinator) Mrs Foy (teaching assistant, outdoor area coodinator), Mrs Pollard (teaching assistant, school council coordinator).
+Teachers: Mrs Ross & Mrs Cunliffe (Year 4 Meerkats class teacher, Science coordinator), Mrs Keogh (Year 4 Panthers class teacher, Computing & History coordinator), Mr Welham (Year 3 Butterflies class teacher), Miss Holloway (Year 3 Dragonflies class teacher, Music coordinator), Miss Carlton (teaching assistant, extended services coordinator, TA coordinator) Mrs Haines (teaching assistant, ELSA coordinator), (Miss Galloway (teaching assistant), Mrs Pollard (teaching assistant, school council coordinator).

 This page is to give you some general information about Lower Key Stage 2.
-Further information about individual classes can be found on the class blog pages which contain individual pupil's work and separate class information.
 Lower Key Stage 2 is separated into four classes.
 This is an important phase in primary education whilst pupils transfer from Key Stage 1 into Key Stage 2 and then begin work in the build up to their SATs tests in Year 6.
 There is a strong emphasis on enjoyment and achievement within Lower Key Stage 2 as pupils are prepared for their end of key stage tests and supported to attain as highly as they can.
-In addition to this, the team strongly believe in developing pupils in all areas and therefore the curriculum is enriched in a number of ways through sporting activities, educational visits and residential excursions, drama productions and musical performances, to name just a few.
+In addition to this, the team strongly believe in developing pupils in all areas and therefore the curriculum is enriched in a number of ways through sporting activities, educational visits (when permitted), drama productions and musical performances, to name just a few.
 The staff team are extremely dedicated to supporting pupils in their education and ensuring that they all attain as highly as possible.

 Belong, Believe, Achieve

-What we are learning In YEAR 4 Autumn Term 2017
+What we are learning in Autumn Term: British Values, Tudors.

 What to do if you have a concern or a problem

 In the first instance, please leave a message/email with the office.
 Your child's class teacher will be able send a reply to you via the office.
-If you have any further concerns, please arrange to see Miss Barratt who will be happy to speak to you over the phone or if possible, arrange a meeting.
+If you have any further concerns, please arrange to see Mrs Holt who will be happy to speak to you over the phone or if possible, arrange a meeting.